AltropInc/alt/doc/script/class.md

 }
 ```

-Because the `Base` class explicitly defines a constructor that takes an integer value as input, the `Derived' must call the constructor in the base unless the `Base' provides a default constructor.
+Because the `Base` class explicitly defines a constructor that takes an integer value as input, the `Derived` must call the constructor in the base unless the `Base' provides a default constructor.
 Either,

 ```altscript
 class Base